ysr25/tp/docs/UserGuide.md

 ### Sorting flashcards: `sort`

-Sorts the current flashcard list.
+This command lets you sort the currently displayed flashcard according to a requirement.

 Format: `sort r/REQUIREMENT`

 * Sorts the list by the specified requirement.
 * The requirement **must be one of the following**:
     * title
+        * atitle (ascending alphabetical order)
+        * dtitle (descending alphabetical order)
     * tag

 Examples:
-* `sort r/title` returns the list of flashcards, sorted in ascending alphabetical order.
+* `sort r/atitle` returns the list of flashcards, sorted in ascending alphabetical order.
 * `sort r/tag` returns the list of flashcards, sorted according to each flashcard's first tag.